-This simple vegan bread has a pillowy soft center and a beautiful golden crust baked to perfection.
-Made with pantry staples like flour, plant-based milk, baking soda, and lemon juice, you can enjoy warm bread in under an hour.
+This simple vegan bread recipe has a pillowy soft center and a beautiful golden crust baked to perfection.
+Made with pantry staples like flour, plant-based milk, baking soda, and lemon juice, you can enjoy a warm loaf of bread in under an hour.

 FREE EBOOK SERIES!
 5 SECRETS FOR FOOLPROOF VEGAN DESERTS